Murtaza01/obsidian-vault/homework/novel/joseph andrews/chapter1_2.md

-# wrtier jffers greater services
+# Wrtiers Offers Greater Services

 Henry says that a writer often offers a greater service than great men who lived a great life, because those people often unknown by thier peers